Lupus Rash Treatment – Everything You Must Know

 How To Diagnose Lupus?

-A blood test for antinuclear antibodies (ANAs) can be a clue for lupus.
+A blood test for antinuclear antibodies (ANAs) can be a clue for Lupus.
 Other lab tests test for kidney functioning, cell counts, and clotting time.
 A tissue biopsy may help with diagnosis.

 Medical Treatments for Lupus